bassixt/Branch_prediction_whats_left/README.md

 	./coremark.exe  0x3415 0x3415 0x66 0 7 1 2000  > ./run2.log
 	./coremark.exe  8 8 8 0 7 1 1200 > ./run3.log
 	```
-	For more info about results and iteration please read the readme.txt
+	For more info about results and iterations please read the readme.txt
 	In our case to import the coremark in the qemu enviroment we have to follow these steps:
 	- start qemu
 	- copy the coremark.exe in the tftpboot